-The key achievements in the year were the successful completion of the second year of the SCC funded Healthwatch Surrey project to provide independent advice and support to clients who have a health or social care issue with NHS services.
-This has led to an extension to the contract through to March 2017.
-We have also provided assistance through the SCC Local Assistance Scheme, which together with the support from our local foodbanks, grants from other charitable providers; have assisted some of our most vulnerable clients.
+The key achievements in the year were the successful completion of the second year of the SCC funded Healthwatch Surrey project to provide independent advice and support to clients who have a health or social care issues with NHS services.
+This led to an extension of the contract to March 2017.
+We have also provided assistance through the SCC Local Assistance Scheme - 552 referrals were made to this scheme on behalf of R&B residents, the highest in the County.
+With the support of our local food banks, 504 referrals were made on behalf of our clients for grants from other charitable providers to assist some or our most vulnerable clients.